 Designed to improve upon and add to the skills and knowledge developed in Volleyball I. Includes a review of underhand serve, bump pass, and set pass.
-Introduces the overhand serve, spike, block, and advanced game strategies.
+Prerequisite: PHED 1156 or permission of instructor.

 PHED 1161 Fitness I

 Discussion of the four major components of fitness: cardiovascular endurance, muscular strength and endurance, flexibility, and body composition.
 Designed for students who want to implement these principles by using the Darton College Fitness Facility.